 NCERT Hindi Worksheets for Class 4

-What is an adaptations in animals?
+What is an adaptation in animals?

 Adaptations are like special powers or changes that animals develop over a long time to help them survive in their habitats or environment.
+The natural home of an animal is called habitat from where it can obtain food, shelter, build homes and reproduce.

 Type of adaptations in animals

-Teeth and claws: Many animals like lions and tigers have sharp teeth and claws, that they use for hunting and defending themselves against predators.
+- Teeth and claws: Many animals like lions and tigers have sharp teeth and claws, that they use for hunting and defending themselves against predators.

 Adaptations based on Habitat